12 Winning eCommerce Strategies For Increasing Your Sales in 2024

 Buyer's journey

 When planning for new seasonal sales look into your buyers and what they do before purchase.
-Where did your customers need help with on your site?
+Where did your customers need help on your site?
 At what points of the checkout process did your customers fall off their purchasing journey?

 2. Personalize your online customer experience